 |

-By default, Shadow-CLJS generates the output to public/js
+By default, Shadow-CLJS generates the output to public/js,

 hence the highlighted line (line 9).
-When the page is ready, init
+When the page is ready, init will run and

-to configure the dev-server to listen to port 8080 and
+to shadow-cljs.edn to configure the dev-server to listen to port 8080 and

-serve artifacts from public
+serve artifacts from public directory:

 |